|

 b.

-A MAP > 60 mm Hg is a reasonable target for
+A MAP > 60 mm Hg is a

-most patients.
-At times (chronic
+At times (chronic hypertension, cerebral

-hypertension, cerebral edema, spinal cord
+edema, spinal cord ischemia, etc.),

-ischemia, etc.), higher values are
+higher values are necessary.

-necessary.
-Controversy exists on the
+Controversy exists on the accuracy of

-accuracy of clinical parameters of vital
+clinical parameters of vital organ

-organ function, such as urine
+function, such as urine output and

-output and acid-base status, as early
+acid-base status, as early indicators of

-indicators of tissue hypoperfusion.
+tissue hypoperfusion.
+However, no

-However, no other proposed parameter, such
+other proposed parameter, such as serum

-yet been shown consistently to be superior.
+shown consistently to be superior.

 c.